perseas/Pyrseas/docs/column.rst

 ------

-:class:`Column` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a column in a table, or an attribute in a composite type.
+:class:`Column` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a column of a table, or an attribute of a composite type.
 Its :attr:`keylist` attributes are the schema name and the table name.

-A :class:`Column` has the following attributes: :attr:`name`, :attr:`type`, :attr:`not_null` and :attr:`default`.
-The :attr:`number`
+A :class:`Column` has the following attributes: :attr:`name`, :attr:`type`, :attr:`not_null`, :attr:`default` and
-attribute is also present but is not made visible externally.
+:attr:`collation`.
+The :attr:`number` attribute is also present but is not made visible externally.

 .. autoclass:: Column

-.. automethod:: Column.from_map

 .. automethod:: Column.to_map